Deciding which country you want to dropship to plays a pivotal role in the success of your business.

 To give you a reference, the GDP per capita of Norway racks up to 67.2k, making it even higher than the U.S.

-The eCommerce industry of Japan is the third-largest in the world with an estimated revenue of $114 billion in 2020.
+The eCommerce industry of Japan is the third-largest in the world with an estimated revenue of $215 billion this 2022.

 However, what most people don’t know is that the country also has a lucrative dropshipping market.